War of 1812: Invasions of Canada, 1812

 Hull withdrew to the American side of the river on 7 August 1812 after receiving news of a Shawnee ambush on Major Thomas Van Horne's 200 men, who had been sent to support the American supply convoy.
-Half of Horne's troops had been killed.
-Hull had also faced a lack of support from his officers and fear among his troops of a possible massacre by unfriendly indigenous forces.
+Hull also faced a lack of support from his officers and fear among his troops of a possible massacre by unfriendly Indigenous forces.
 A group of 600 troops led by Lieutenant Colonel James Miller remained in Canada, attempting to supply the American position in the Sandwich area, with little success.